41st Battalion, Royal New South Wales Regiment: Founding of the current battalion

 41 RNSWR was formed in 1965 after the Australian Army ended its experiment with the Pentropic divisional structure which, in 1960, had seen the reorganisation of the previously existing regional Citizens Military Force (CMF) infantry battalions into company-sized elements within six new State-based regiments.
 The experiment was a failure and by 1965, the Army returned to the triangular divisional structure and the CMF was reorganised once more.
 In an effort to reinvigorate the regional ties that had been so important to the CMF, the Pentropic battalions were reduced and new battalions formed by re-raising a number of their subordinate companies to battalion strength and re-adopting historical numerical designations.
 As a part of this reorganisation, the Byron Scottish Company, which had been part of the 1st Battalion, Royal Queensland Regiment was expanded to form the 41st Battalion, Royal New South Wales Regiment, headquartered around Lismore on the northern New South Wales coast.

 Recent roles

 Recently 41 RNSWR has had a number of operational roles.
-These roles have included providing soldiers to the serve with INTERFET in East Timor and with the Peace Monitoring Groups in Bougainville.
-In 2000, they took part in providing security to the Sydney Olympic Games through the Operational Search Battalion.
-Personnel from the battalion have also deployed as part of commitments to the Solomon Islands as part of the Regional Assistance Mission to Solomon Islands (RAMSI) and Malaysia with Rifle Company Butterworth.
-In 2011, members of the battalion served in East Timor as part of the Timor Leste Task Group (TLTG).